Our Pre-Kindergarten curriculum is guaranteed to prepare your child for Kindergarten!

 What our Classroom Includes

 Online Daily Sheets: We’ll electronically track daily information about your child’s feedings, sleeping, moods, activities, photos, and more!
-This information is accessible from your computer or through a Smartphone or iPad application.
+This information is accessible from your computer or through a smartphone or tablet application.
 You’ll have peace of mind while you watch what your child is doing while in our care.

 Age range – 4 to 5 years

 Small student/teacher ratio – 10:1

 Experienced: Our Pre-Kindergarten teachers have been employed with Children’s Discovery Academy for over ten years!
 Darci has been with us since 2003 and Casi has been with us since 2008.
-Our experienced teachers truly enjoy working with Pre-Kindergartners and offer a safe, educational and supportive classroom for your child.
+Our experienced teachers truly enjoy working with Pre-Kindergartner and offer a safe, educational, and supportive classroom for your child.

 Loving: Our teachers are patient, encouraging, give lots of positive praise, and will treat your child as an individual.

 Consistent: We know that providing a limited number of consistent caregivers who your Pre-Kindergartner will relate to on a regular basis helps to promote trust and emotional security.
 This is why you’ll see the same smiling faces each and every day at Children’s Discovery Academy.

 At Children’s Discovery Academy we celebrate the fact that we do not teach from a boxed curriculum but instead employ caring, qualified educators to write curriculum which meets all of the Early Childhood Indicators of Progress.
 This way, we can ensure we are meeting the individual needs of your child.
 The Pre-Kindergarten daily schedule is structured, academically focused and fun!
-Weekly lessons and activities focus on a curriculum rich in reading, math, science, art, music, sensory, dramatic play and imaginative play.
+Weekly lessons and activities focus on a curriculum which is rich in reading, math, science, art, music, sensory, dramatic play, and imaginative play.